aumpierre-unb/InternalFluidFlow.jl/instructions.md

-The first two are basic functions, to compute either the Reynolds number *Re* or the Darcy friction factor *f*, provided the other is given along with the relative roughness *eps*.
+The first two are basic functions, to compute either the Reynolds number *Re* or the Darcy friction factor *f*, provided the other is given along with the relative roughness *eps*:

 ``julia> f=Re2f(Re,[eps[,fig]])``